December 8, 2020

 If the victim is not in immediate danger, but you suspect that abuse has happened or is happening, gather all the information you have and relay your concerns to your local Adult Protective Services, the police, or a specialized attorney.

 If you’re the victim, know that many people care and want to help you get through this and pass this.
 We ask you to please talk to someone you trust like a doctor, friend, or a member of your family about what’s occurring.
-If you don’t feel safe talking to them, call us or contact us through our website.
+If you don’t feel safe talking to them so contact our elder abuse attorney in Los Angeles.

 Get a Free Legal Consultation at 888-288-0091